 Add in a few new helpers

 Alright, once you have mastered brushing and flossing multiple times a day, it is time to add in a few additional helpers to get those teeth even more shiny and clean.
-By throwing in a fluoride mouthwash, a daily waterpik, or a monthly fluoride treatment, you can move a little past the basics and ensure that you are doing what you can to take care of those pearly whites better.
+By throwing in an electric toothbrush, fluoride mouthwash, a daily waterpik, or a monthly fluoride treatment, you can move a little past the basics and ensure that you are doing what you can to take care of those pearly whites better.
 When you take the time to incorporate different methods into your routine, you can take better care of your teeth regardless of where you are.
 You can take a travel toothbrush or a bottle of mouthwash on the road with you for that fall trip or get an extra spool of floss to keep in your car for long road trips.

 We hope that seeing a few dental basics listed out will help you to find your way back to them, and that you will allow it to inspire you to take your dental care back into your own hands.